50 Mind-Blowing Social Media Statistics To Support Your 2018 ABM Activity

 50. Social media marketers will increase their focus on messaging platforms like WhatsApp, Facebook Messenger and others, which are used by 2.5 billion people worldwide.

 Social media levels the playing field for SMEs.
-If you can implement savvy strategies and build a loyal community, you will certainly acquire tangible and intangible business benefits.
+If you can implement savvy strategies, create a loyal community, and build a strong brand, you will certainly acquire tangible and intangible business benefits.
 Look back on your social media performance over the past 11 months and see what you could have done better or what you missed out on.
 Kick off 2018 in style and make your marketing stand out – all the best.